temporalio/web/README.md

 > ⚠️ This is currently a beta feature, [please report any and all issues to us!](https://github.com/temporalio/web/issues/new)

+**Note** For proper security, your server needs to be secured as well and validate the JWT tokens that Temporal Web will be sending to server once users are authenticated.
+See https://docs.temporal.io/docs/server/security/#authorization for details

 Since v1.3, Temporal Web offers optional OAuth SSO authentication.
 You can enable it in 2 steps:

 1. Edit the `server/config.yml` file: